RetiredWizard/PyDOS/PyBasic/PyBasic README.txt

 * *PyBStartrek.bas* - A port of the 1971 Star Trek text based strategy game.

-* *adventure-fast.bas* - A port of a 1979 text based adventure game.
+* *adventure.bas* - A port of the original 1976 text based adventure game, originally developed for the PDP-10 by Will Crowther, and expanded by Don Woods.

-* *bagels.bas* - A guessing game.
+* *bagels.bas* - A guessing game, which made its first appearance in the book 'BASIC Computer Games' in 1978.

 * *eliza.bas* - A port of the early chatbot, posing as a therapist, originally created by Joseph Weizenbaum in 1964.
+This BASIC version can trace its lineage back to an implementation originally developed by Jeff Shrager in 1973.

+* *oregon.bas* - A port (of a port by the looks of it) of The Oregon Trail.
+This is a text based adventure game, originally developed by Don Rawitsch, Bill Heinemann, and Paul Dillenberger in 1971.
+This could still be a bit buggy, the listing I found wasn't the greatest.

+* *life.bas* - An implementation of Conway's Game of Life.
+This version is a port of the BASIC program which appeared in 'BASIC Computer Games' in 1978.

+* *Pneuma.bas* - A brief 21st century take on the venerable text adventure.

 ## Informal grammar definition